Are you a former citizen of Canada?

 Would you like to resume your citizenship status?

-At Bellissimo Law Group PC we can help!
+At Bellissimo Immigration Law Group PC we can help!

 Individuals who previously held citizenship may resume their citizenship status under certain circumstances.
 Please note resumption of citizenship is not retroactive or retrospective, but begins following the administration of the oath of citizenship.

 Pursuant to subsection 11(1) of the Citizenship Act, the following persons may be eligible to resume citizenship status:

 11 (1) The Minister shall grant citizenship to any person who, having ceased to be a citizen,

 (a) makes an application for resumption of citizenship;

 (b) is not the subject of an order made under section 10, as it read immediately before the coming into force of section 8 of the Strengthening Canadian Citizenship Act, a decision made under section 10, a declaration made under section 10.1 or an order made under section 18 of the former Act;